MickeyKay/rest-api-enabler/README.txt

 By default, custom post types and custom fields are not accessible via the WordPress REST API.
 REST API Enabler allows you to:

-1. Choose which custom post types to enable, and specify their REST API endpoint.
+1. Enable the WP REST API for custom post types and specify WP REST API custom endpoints.
-2. Choose which custom fields to include in API responses for posts, pages, and custom post types.
+2. Choose which custom fields to include in WP REST API responses for posts, pages, and custom post types.

-The plugin is compatible with v2+ of the WordPress Rest API.
+The plugin is compatible with WordPress Rest API, which is now included in WordPress core (version 4.4+)!

 = Usage =